convisoappsec/conviso-docs/docs/integrations/codefresh.md

 1. At the main menu, click **Pipelines**;
 2. At the upper right corner, click **New Pipeline**;
 3. Select a project to be the test Pipeline.
-This Pipeline may be labeled as **flow-sample**, as we will refer to it hereafter;
+This Pipeline may be labeled as **conviso_sample**, as we will refer to it hereafter;
 4. In this first run, no source code association is required, so the **Add Git Repository** option may remain disabled;
 5. By clicking on **Create**, the page will be directed to the **Workflow** tab of the Pipeline, where Codefresh generates an example of a pipeline to be executed.
 We will not use that example now; copy and paste the code below into the YAML editing window;